vectorstain/NY_YellowTaxi_Analytics/README.md

 - If the fare_amount is negative the row will be deleted.
 - If the congestion_surcharge is negative the row will be deleted.

-Also we found 12949 duplicated row that was deleted.
+Also we found 12949 duplicated rows that was deleted.